yytechplayer/yytechplayer.github.io/TheEndless.md

 4.3 Data Recovery.
 The method to restore your User Data after deletion of the App or after a device change is to restore a complete device backup that was created while the App and its User Data were present on the device, using iTunes (or Finder on macOS Catalina and later).
 After a successful device restore, the App will be reinstalled along with the backed‑up User Data.
 We do not have access to your User Data and cannot assist with or perform any data recovery beyond making the App available on the App Store.

-4.4 No Liability for Data Loss.
+4.4 Except in cases of our gross negligence or willful misconduct, we shall not be liable for any loss, corruption, deletion, or unavailability of User Data.
 Without limiting the generality of the limitation of liability set forth in Section 3, we shall not be liable for any loss, corruption, deletion, or unavailability of User Data, howsoever caused, including due to your failure to perform a backup, backup failure, App deletion, device replacement, operating system updates, jailbreaking, device failure, or accidental reset.
 We will not provide compensation for any loss of game progress, character data, or virtual items resulting from the absence of a backup or a failed backup.
+Nothing in these Terms shall exclude or limit any rights you may have under applicable consumer protection laws that cannot be excluded or limited by law.

 #### 5. In‑App Purchases and Refunds